82817/SpeedCameraViolations/README.md

 # Finding 1

-While number of violations decline, number of crashes seem to go up Number of Violations and Date (Year/Month) + Time
+While number of violations decline over time, number of crashes seem to go up.

+This could be the case that people are used to the location of the cameras.
+Also, the location of the crash might not be close to camera location.
+Regardless, it is concerning to see number of crashes go up

+Number of Violations and Date (Year/Month) + Time